MediEvil: Resurrection: Music

 The soundtrack in Resurrection is orchestrated, unlike the first installment.
 Approximately half of the themes from the original were removed while new themes were created to fit with the new levels.
 The music is split into two halves; the cues from the first half are largely reminiscent of a select number of cues from the original game with the addition of extra thematic elements to strengthen them.
 The other half of the music is original and composed exclusively for Resurrection.
 The new soundtrack was composed by Bob & Barn and features performances from members of the City of Prague Philharmonic Orchestra that was recorded in the Czech Republic.
 The orchestra, headed by Nic Raine, consisted of approximately 80 performers and in addition benefits from a 32 piece choir, also recorded in the same venue.
-This follows the tradition of SCE Cambridge Studio's previous orchestral game Primal, which was also recorded in Prague by the same performers.
+This follows the tradition of the studio's previous game Primal, whose orchestral soundtrack was also recorded in Prague by the same performers.
 The cues based on the original MediEvil were later recycled in the MediEvil remake released in 2019, with additional elements being added to the tracks.